-Smartbook Questions: All Smartbook grades will be graded on a 100% scale, averaged at the end of the semester, and count as 15% of your final grade.
+Smartbook Questions and other Assignments: All Smartbook and other assignment grades will be graded on a 100% scale, averaged at the end of the semester, and count as 20% of your final grade.
 You may not make up any missed Smartbook assignments.
 However, at the end of the semester I will drop the two lowest grades from the Smartbook chapters.

 Unit Exams: There will be 4 multiple-choice Unit exams.
 They will be taken online, and the scores will be posted on Brightspace.
-The four Unit Exams will count as 70% of your final grade.
+The four Unit Exams will count as 80% of your final grade.
 No exams may be taken over; however, you may make up one missed exam as per the course make-up policy (keep reading!).